scheidelg/SEC530-London-2020/Notes.md

 | A | @ | 185.199.109.153 | 1 week |
 | A | @ | 185.199.110.153 | 1 week |
 | A | @ | 185.199.111.153 | 1 week |

+ 7. Test browsing to the <DN>.scheidel.net to make sure it redirects to the correct OneNote notebook.

+ 8. After successfully testing, change the TTL on GoDaddy to 1 week.

 **Setup Initial OneNote Notebook Pages**